 - Sift the flour with the salt, then gradually beat this into the eggs to make a smooth batter.

-- Put 2 teaspoons of vegetable oil into each compartment of two 4-hole Yorkshire pudding tins (see Tip).
-If you only have one tin, you’ll have to do this in two batches.
+- Put 2 teaspoons of vegetable oil into each compartment of two 4-hole Yorkshire pudding tins (see tip, below).
+If you only have one tin, you’ll have to do this and cook the Yorkshires in two batches.

 - Stir the batter and pour into a jug.
 At the oven (this is safer than carrying a tin of hot oil across the kitchen), carefully pour some batter into the middle of the oil in each hole, remembering that it is very hot.
 Watch out as the oil will sizzle a bit as the batter hits it.

-Tip: To make 14-16 smaller Yorkshire puddings, put 1 teaspoon of vegetable oil into each hole of a deep muffin tin (each cup measuring about 7cm diameter x 2.5cm deep), then heat up as described in step 2, before pouring in the batter.
+Gordon's top tip: To make 14-16 smaller Yorkshire puddings, put 1 teaspoon of vegetable oil into each hole of a deep muffin tin (each cup measuring about 7cm diameter x 2.5cm deep), then heat up as described in step 2, before pouring in the batter.
 Bake the Yorkshires for 12-15 minutes.